Doctor V64

 The Doctor V64 (also referred to simply as the V64) is a development and backup device made by Bung Enterprises Ltd that is used in conjunction with the Nintendo 64.
 The Doctor V64 also had the ability to play video CDs and audio CDs.
 Additionally, it could apply stereo 3D effects to the audio.

 History

-The V64 was released in 1996 and was priced around $450 USD.
-It was the first commercially-available backup device for the Nintendo 64 unit.
+The V64 was released in 1996 and was priced around US$450.
+It was one of the first commercially available backup devices for the Nintendo 64, appearing not long after the console's international release.
 The Partner N64 development kit, which was manufactured by Silicon Graphics and sold officially by Nintendo, was a comparatively expensive development machine.
 The V64 served as a lower-cost development machine, though its unofficial status would later lead to conflict with Nintendo.
-Some third-party developers used a number of V64s in their development process.
+Some third-party developers used a number of V64s in their development process, with games such as Turok: Dinosaur Hunter utilizing the device during development.

 Specifications

 The CPU of the V64 is a 6502, and the operating system is contained in a BIOS.

 The V64 unit contains a CD-ROM drive which sits underneath the Nintendo 64 and plugs into the expansion slot on the underside of the Nintendo 64.
 The expansion slot is essentially a mirror image of the cartridge slot on the top of the unit, with the same electrical connections; thus, the Nintendo 64 reads data from the Doctor V64 in the same manner as it would from a cartridge plugged into the normal slot.